How to Count Coins: A Step-by-Step Guide for Teaching Money

 I like to start by presenting only two coins at a time: the penny and the dime.
 (As a side note, you can also use the penny and dime when working on place value.)

 First, I introduce the penny and its attributes.
-Most children will recognize the penny because it is a different color and in addition, if they have a piggy bank it usually has pennies in it.
+Most children will recognize a penny because it is a different color, and if they have a piggy bank, it usually has pennies in it.

 To begin, we give pairs of students a real penny to “investigate”.
 Then, we talk about the back and front, the date, and other attributes that they notice.
 Equally important, we have them feel the weight of the coin and also notice its size if they don’t mention that.
 As we investigate, we make a list on an anchor chart so that students always have a visual in the classroom.